What does it mean if I have astigmatism?

 Can I wear colour lenses if I have astigmatism?

-A small selection of contact lens manufacturers produce colour contact lenses for astigmatism.
+A small selection of contact lens manufacturers produces colour contact lenses for astigmatism.
 Due to the number of parameters required, colour lenses for astigmatism are too much of a hassle for most contact lens manufacturers to consider.
 We do not stock colour contact lenses for astigmatism on Feel Good Contacts.

 Can you have astigmatism and be short-sighted at the same time?